-In spite of breathtaking forward movement focused on cleaning the atmosphere starting from 1970, air pollution in the USA continues to damage people’s life and the surroundings.
-EPA is working on solving this problem and under the Clean Air Act continues to collaborate with states, neighbourhood and governments as well as with various federal institutions and agencies with the purpose to reduce air polluting and avoid extreme harm that it causes.
+In spite of breathtaking forward movement focused on cleaning the atmosphere starting from 1970, air pollution in the designer drugs USA continues to damage people’s life and the surroundings.
+EPA is working on solving this problem and under the Clean Air Act continues to collaborate with states, neighbourhood and governments as well as with legal drugs various federal institutions and agencies with the purpose to reduce air polluting and avoid extreme harm that it causes.

 In order to fix nationwide air quality standards huge advancement has been made.
 This goal was firstly presented in 1971.
 Since then it was updated taking into account the latest events and principles.
 Among the most important advancements is that noticeable atmosphere polluting became less regular and widespread than it was in the 1970s.
 Despite this fact, it can be dangerous even more nowadays and it is not noticeable.
-Newer methodical studies and researches have shown that a number of pollutants are able to damage worldwide condition and well-being even at very low levels.
+Newer synthetic drugs definition methodical studies and researches have shown that a number of pollutants are able to damage worldwide condition and well-being countries where drugs are legal even at very low levels.
 In the nearest years EPA conducted a huge work revising standards for five of the six ordinary pollutants topic to nationwide air quality standards.
 It put a lot of efforts to make them more defensive because of new methodical studies that show that existing standards were not enough to guard universal well-being and the surroundings.